malteriesch/scraper/README.md

 Running
 -------------------
-The simplest way to run it is:
+The simplest way to run it is (the csv file will be written to out.csv in the same folder:
 ```shell
 php scrape.php extract http://www.unite-students.com/liverpool
 ```